IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ## Description

-This code pattern uses the IBM Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premises traditional WebSphere Application Server application for deployment on OpenShift Container Platform.
+This code pattern uses the IBM Transformation Advisor on IBM Cloud Pak for Applications to evaluate an on-premises traditional WebSphere Application Server application for deployment on OpenShift Container Platform.
 See how to use the Transformation Advisor to get recommendations, how to download the generated migration bundle and use its artifacts to deploy the app in a Liberty container running on OpenShift Platform.

 A sample web app demonstrates a migration from an on-premises application to the OpenShift Platform using IBM Cloud Pak for Application.